Never, Ever Leave the Scene of The Accident

 Remember that you have a legal responsibility to act as safely as possible, and to not leave an accident for which, as far as anyone but you knows, you are to blame.
 You also have a responsibility to yourself to make sure that your version of the story goes into the record books, and that your injuries are properly treated and documented.

-If you or someone you know has been injured in a car accident, contact Indiana’s personal injury lawyers.
+If you or someone you know has been injured in a car accident, contact one of our South Bend personal injury lawyers today.
 We’ll fight for you.